-As of the date of this filing, we do not believe that our Company, including our business strategy, results of operations, or financial condition, have been materially affected by any cybersecurity incidents for the reporting period covered by this Annual Report on Form 10-K. While we have not experienced any material cybersecurity threats or incidents to our knowledge in recent years, there can be no guarantee that we will not be the subject of future threats or incidents.
-For further discussion of the risks we face from cybersecurity threats, including those that could materially affect us, refer to "Item 1A.
+We do not believe that our Company, including our business strategy, results of operations, or financial condition, have been materially affected by any cybersecurity incidents for the reporting period covered by this Annual Report on Form 10-K. For further discussion of the risks we face from cybersecurity threats, including those that could materially affect us, refer to "Item 1A.
 Risk Factors" in this Annual Report on Form 10-K, including "We face risks associated with security breaches through cyber-attacks, cyber intrusions or otherwise, as well as other significant disruptions of our IT networks and related systems."